advancedresearch/path_semantics/README.md

 using Hegelean-ish philosophy from a Wittgenstein perspective of problematics between language and logic.
 Heidegger's philosophy is also useful in relation to language bias.
-So, if you are a philosopher trying to understand theoretical physics, Path Semantics might be something for you!
+So, if you are a philosopher trying to understand theoretical physics, then Path Semantics might be something for you!

 The Path Semantics project has many [not-yet-disputed contributions to mathematics](https://github.com/advancedresearch/path_semantics/wiki/List-of-Contributions-to-Mathematics).
 If you like to provide constructive criticism, then please open up issues!
 This can help us to bridge the gap to other mathematical theories.